 Snoqualmie Falls

-Snoqualmie Falls is about 30 miles east of Seattle, but it is definitely worth the drive, especially if you want to take a break away from the city and soak in all the beauty that nature has to offer.
+Snoqualmie Falls is about 30 miles east of the city’s center, but it is definitely worth the drive, especially if you want to take a break away from the hustles and bustles and soak in all the beauty that nature has to offer.

 There are many nice photo spots on the upper deck when you first walk across from the parking lot.
 But the best spots are actually further down when you get to the observation deck.